Duties and Responsibilities

 Required skills and experience:

-- At least 3 years’ working experience in Grenada is required;
+- At least three years’ experience undertaking economic forecasting and modelling is required;

 - Fluency in oral and written English is required.

 - Minimum of three client references that include the name of the contact person, title and contact information.

 - The consultancy fee will be negotiated before contracting.
 Each payment will be based on a predefined and formal agreement between UN Women and the consultant and will be disbursed based on satisfactory completion of agreed deliverables.

 Hardware, Software and Communication:

 - The consultant must be equipped with a fully-functional laptop, which must run at least Windows 7.
 The consultant must be reasonably accessible by email and telephone (preferably mobile).
 The use of reliable, internet-based telecommunications application software (Skype or equivalent) is required.